Minty-cyber/BasicLingua-Webapp/CONTRIBUTING.md

 Thank you for considering to contribute to BasicLingua-Webapp.
 We welcome contributions from everyone, whether it's in the form of code, bug reports, feature requests, documentation improvements, or any other valuable input.

-### Getting Started
+### Getting Started :rocket:
 To get started with contributing to BasicLingua-Webapp, follow these steps:

 1. **Fork the repository**: Click on the "Fork" button of the repository's page to create your own fork of the project.

 2. **Clone the repository**: Clone your fork of the repository to your local machine using the following command:
    ```bash